ioannist/crowdrecords/readme.md

 -   Testing contribution voting, Declaring voting winner, user wins and reward amount is transferred : One Person Vote
 -   Testing contribution voting, Declaring voting winner, user loses and reward amount is not transferred
 -   Testing contribution voting, Declaring winner, user should win and receive the reward : Multi Person Vote

--   Haywire
--   -   Create 3 contribution from 3 accounts different after interval of 10 blocks each, declare the winner for the last one first, check balance.
-New contribution created, now vote 1 for yes and 1 for no (66% winning), now declare winners for the first 2 (This will change the balance to less then 66% in winning side), then declare winner should lose.
--   -   Create 2 contribution from 2 accounts different after interval of 10 blocks each, for contribution 1 create counter offer for it and also vote yes

 declare the winner for the last one first, check balance.
 New contribution created, now vote 1 for yes and 1 for no (66% winning), now declare winners for the first 2 (This will change the balance to less then 66% in winning side), then declare winner should lose.